 After signing up for the first time the user will see the initial Setup page (Menu > Settings > Account Setup) as shown in the figure below.

 Extra help while filling out the form can be obtained by hovering with the mouse over the bubble icon next to each specific field.

 Finally, it is strongly recommended that the Numbering Scheme of the Sales Order document is set to automatic numbering.
 By doing so, all the Sales Orders coming from Magento will receive an Order Reference Number (the sales order number of Magento) and the sales order numbering scheme of Megaventory will be independent from the sales order numbering scheme of Magento.
 This also makes Megaventory ready to accept Sales Orders from other sales channels as well (other e-commerce software, manual sales orders through phone, etc.).
 If the Numbering Scheme of the Sales Order document is set to manual numbering, the Magento Sales Order number will be used also in Megaventory.
 The latter option should be selected if your Megaventory account will receive orders from the Magento store only.
-After completing the initial Setup the user should click Save and then navigate to Profile Icon > Company & Billing (Admin) > Users.
+After completing the initial Setup the user should click Save and then navigate to Profile Icon > My Profile.

 Clicking on the key icon will generate a new random key for the specified user entity.
 The reader shall keep a record of the generated key; it will be used in Step 5 later on.
 Finally, the Update button should be clicked to save/update the user entity.